Aashutoshh01/CerinaFoundry/README.md

 3.  **🩺 Clinical Critic (QA Agent)**
     * **Role:** Acts as a clinical supervisor.
 It scores drafts on "Empathy" and "CBT Structure" (1-10 scale).
-    * **Mechanism:** If the score is below threshold, it rejects the draft and sends it back to the *Drafter* with actionable clinical feedback.
+    * **Mechanism:** If the score is below threshold, it rejects the draft and sends it back to the *Drafter* with actionable feedback.

 4.  **🚨 Crisis Manager (Intervention Agent)**
     * **Role:** Activates *only* during severe safety events.